Sales pipeline coverage ratio: A guide

 Accurate forecasts lean heavily on the sales pipeline as their foundation.
 While pipeline coverage illustrates the various potential customers as they move through different stages in the buyer's journey, forecast coverage offers a more detailed view of each individual sales opportunity.
 Forecast coverage is a weighted measurement that uses historical win rate data and your quota for a given timeframe to determine how much of your pipeline is covered by your forecast.

 Let’s say, for example, that your sales target value for this year is $1 million and you have 4X pipeline coverage, or a 4:1 pipeline coverage ratio.
 You’ve applied historical win rates to that same pipeline and have calculated a forecast of $600,000 for the year.
-Therefore your forecast coverage is 60%.
+Therefore, your forecast coverage is 60%.

 By monitoring their pipeline coverage consistently, sales teams can make more accurate forecast coverage calculations, which enables more confident, reliable predictions for future sales.

-How often to measure pipeline coverage
+How often should we measure pipeline coverage?

 For instance, reviewing coverage on a daily basis and establishing a regular interval to measure current and future coverage (e.g., once a week) is a great way to familiarize yourself and your team with up-to-date realities and expectations.
 This is a time-consuming, burdensome feat without the proper tools, but a sales platform can help managers and sellers use historical data from every part of the pipeline to quickly perform these measurements.